wp-plugins/toolbar-removal-completely-disable/readme.txt

 == Description ==
 disable wordpress admin bar for all users subscribers toolbar on frontend and backend free memory speedup dashboard with new unified coding

-Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar, frontend 28px, Bump CB, backend Admin Menu Shaddow Effect, Admin Bar and ToolBar Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
+Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar, frontend 28px, Bump CB, backend Admin Menu Shadow Effect, Admin Bar and ToolBar Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
 This is only a "basic" (disable only) disabler.
 For "full" (disable and remove) removal refer to <a href="http://wordpress.org/plugins/wp-admin-bar-removal/" title="Completely Remove Admin Bar Frontend Backend and related Code">Admin Bar Removal</a> with Add-On <a href="http://wordpress.org/plugins/wp-admin-bar-node-removal/" title="Remove Admin Bar Node Group and Top DashBoard Links Alone">Admin Bar Node Removal</a> and to <a href="http://wordpress.org/plugins/wp-toolbar-removal/" title="Completely Remove ToolBar Frontend Backend and related Code">ToolBar Removal</a> with Add-On <a href="http://wordpress.org/plugins/wp-toolbar-node-removal/" title="Remove ToolBar Node Group and Top DashBoard Links Alone">ToolBar Node Removal</a>.
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+

 The code of "Admin Bar Removal" and "ToolBar Removal" was unified, and based on "Disable Admin Bar and ToolBar and more ..." plugin, and the Add-On "Admin Bar Removal Node" and "ToolBar Removal Node" trasformed on standalone plugin, for node/group and more ... removal, only!